 - From an organizational standpoint, which transcends to all stakeholders, safety paramount and at the forefront of all planning and discussions. - Student caring and cooperation is highly emphasized in Physical Education classes and is also consistently highlighted and rewarded through the OneSchool Global Points system.
 Caring and Respect are two of the five OneSchool core values that students are consistently encouraged to embody and rewarded when they do so. - There is a OneSchool Bullying Reporting system released to all stakeholders as part of the OneSchool Anti-Bullying Program and initiatives.
 Submissions are anonymous and all submissions are reviewed by the district leadership team.
 Submissions that are investigated and an action plan is created in any case where bullying has occurred to ensure that it is mitigated.
-Trends are accounted for in CPOMS. - ELA and Social Studies teachers emphasize teaching students FMNI awareness and perspectives in addition to what is already embedded into the curriculum by the province. - The land acknowledgement is part of our local Morning Announcements routine. - The school employs a full-time Student Support Coordinator (SSC) to provide support for all students, especially those on Individualized Educational Plans (IEPs).
-School protocols identify any students consistently failing to demonstrate knowledge at an acceptable standard in any class (called CARE Team).
-A support team and - Aurora Learning Foundation utilizes the OneSchool IT department for support in troubleshooting any technology and identifying when repairs are required. - Aurora Learning Foundation utilizes the OneSchool in department of support in roduleshooling any technology and identifying when repairs are required.
-Students at Aurora Learning Foundation have a 1:1 laptop to student ratio.
-These devices are maintained through a rotational system to ensure they are compatible with the - ever-changing digital landscape and to meet the demands of the learning environment. - Feedback is consistently utilized each year to update the course catalogue for students with the options that are available to them, which is consistent to demonstrate the measure of selected options increasing through our survey results with parents and students.
+Trends are accounted for in CPOMS. - ELA and Social Studies teachers emphasize teaching students FMNI awareness and perspectives in addition to what is already embedded into the curriculum by the province. - The land acknowledgement is part of our local Morning Announcements routine. - The school employs a full-time Student Support Coordinator (SSC) to provide support for all students, especially those on Individualized Educational Plans (IEPs). - School protocols identify any students consistently failing to demonstrate knowledge at an acceptable standard in any class (called CARE Team).
+A support team and action plan involving the teacher, Principal, parents, student, and SSC where necessary to apply the applicable academic interventions. - Aurora Learning Foundation utilizes the OneSchool IT department for support in troubleshooting any technology and identifying when repairs are required. - Students at Aurora Learning Foundation have a 1:1 laptop to student ratio.
+These devices are maintained through a rotational system to ensure they are compatible with the ever-changing digital landscape and to meet the demands of the learning environment. - Feedback is consistently utilized each year to update the course catalogue for students with the options that are available to them, which is consistent to demonstrate the measure of selected options increasing through our survey results with parents and students.
 This applies to the organization to better provide balanced learning opportunities for all students.